dotnet-presentations/dotnet-maui-workshop/Part 4 - Platform Features/README.md

 This project is pre-configured with all required permissions and features needed for Geolocation.
 You can read the documentation to find out more about setup, but here is a quick overview.

-1. .NET MAUI Essentials is pre-configured in all .NET MAUI applications including handling permissions.
+1. .NET MAUI is pre-configured in all .NET MAUI applications including handling permissions.
 1. Android manifest information was pre-configured in **MonkeyFinder -> Platforms -> Android -> AssemblyInfo.cs**
 1. iOS/macOS manifest information was configured in the **info.plist** file for each platform
 1. Windows manifest information was configured in the **Package.appxmanifest**

 ### Opening Maps

-.NET MAUI Essentials provides over 60 platform features from a single API and opening the default map application is built in!
+.NET MAUI provides over 60 platform features from a single API and opening the default map application is built in!

 1. Inject `IMap` into our `MonkeyDetailsViewModel`: